ContainerSolutions/prom-metrics-check/README.md

 ## Usage

-To use this tool locally you need create port-forward to your grafana and prometheus services.
+To use this tool locally, you will need to create port-forwards for your grafana and prometheus services.

     $ kubectl port-forward svc/grafana 3000:80
     $ kubectl port-forward svc/prometheus 9090:9090

-Also if you use API KEY for grafana you should set it in you environment.
+Also, if you use an API key for Grafana you should set it in you environment.

     $ export GRAFANA_KEY=...

-Now you are ready, try run this script in your system python interpreter.
+Now you should be able to run the following script:

     $ prom-metrics-check

-To see more argument run script with help flag.
+To see more arguments, run the script with the `--help` flag.

     $ prom-metrics-check --help

-## Work with DOCKER
+## Work with Docker

-### Build docker
+### Build Docker Image

-If you need build docker from scrath use command: `make docker-build`
+If you want to build the Docker image, run: `make docker-build`

-### Run docker
+### Run Docker

-To run this container you should use extra flag when you run docker image localy: `--net=host`.
+To run this container locally, use the `--net=host` flag.

-On make file we prepared extra command ro run your docker:
+The Makefile can also help running Docker images.

-If you download this repository and try run this container follow this command on linux:
+If you download this repository on Linux, you should be able to run the container with:

     ARGS="--grafana-url=http://localhost:3000 --prometheus-urls=http://localhost:9090 --grafana-key=xyz=" make docker-run

-on MacOO you should update host:
+on MacOS the command is slightly differnt:

     ARGS="--grafana-url=http://host.docker.internal:3000 --prometheus-urls=http://host.docker.internal:9090 --grafana-key=xyz=" make docker-run

-If you need run this docker from scratch you should different command.
+If you need to run Docker from scratch you should use a different command.

 #### Linux